jakob22r/DISProject/README.md

 for further documentation on virtual environments.

 ## Initializing the database
-1. Navigate to /database.ini and configure your database with the proper settings.
-Remember to enter your password!
+1. Navigate to app/database.ini and configure your database with the proper settings.
+Remember to enter your password in database.ini
-2. To load data into the database, navigate to the db.init directory and run schema.sql (Note that schema.sql will drop the existing schema 's' if a such exists)
+2. To load data into the database, navigate to the db_init directory and run schema.sql (Note that schema.sql will drop the existing schema 's' if a such exists)

-Note that in db_init clean.py is used to re-generate some of the .sql files from the dataset contestants.csv
+Side note: In db_init clean.py is used to re-generate some of the .sql files from the dataset contestants.csv The necessary sql has already been generated, and hence it should not be necessary to re-run clean.py

 ### Dataset used
 The dataset used in the web application is downloaded from https://github.com/Spijkervet/eurovision-dataset/releases.